 Besides this model in rose gold, there will also be a version in more practical (and also twice more affordable) stainless steel that will be offered with a reference number Q1418430.
-Surprisingly enough, the 40 millimeters case is quite slim at just 14 millimeters top to bottom, but offers a practical water resistance rating of 50 meters (5 ATM,) which is enough for most daily activities including showering although you probably shouldn’t do it on a daily basis: it would be really sad to ruin the gorgeous (and also genuine) crocodile leather strap that this watch comes on.
+Surprisingly enough, the 40 millimeters case is slim at just 14 millimeters top to bottom, but offers a practical water resistance rating of 50 meters (5 ATM,) which is enough for most daily activities including showering although you probably shouldn’t do it daily: it would be sad to ruin the gorgeous (and also genuine) crocodile leather strap that this watch comes on.

 A bit regretfully (yet predictably,) the Master Memovox features a solid case back cover that, unlike ones with sapphire crystals, is a lot better at amplifying chimes produced by the tiny gong.

 Jaeger-LeCoultre Master Memovox with Alarm (ref.
 Q1412430) specification